OOPs Concepts in Java with Examples

 8. Efficiency: The concepts of OOP provide better efficiency and an easy development process.

-Application of OOPs concepts in Java
+Application of OOPs Concepts in Java

 The concepts of OOPs provide many benefits for the programmer to design an efficient program.
 Due to its reusability feature, it is widely used in many areas.
 Some of the application areas of OOP are as follows: